advena/heartbeat-service/readme.txt

 	- start service

 - PLEASE DO NOT MODIFY report.csv - if you want to reuse it simply make a copy.

+- to configure report.csv file rotation open heartbeat.properties
+	- report.create - stands for with what frequency new report.csv should be created 1 is daily
+	- report.delete - stands for how long should old reports persist no drive in days
+	- report.path - stands for directory where old reports are stored